2017 Cincinnati Bengals season: Week 17: at Baltimore Ravens

 The Bengals then closed out the regular season with Game 2 against the Ravens.
 In the first quarter, the Bengals scored when Andy Dalton found Tyler Kroft on a 1-yard pass to make it 7–0 for the only score.
 The Ravens got on the board in the second quarter when Justin Tucker nailed a 46-yard field goal to make it 7–3.
 However, Dalton and Kroft connected again on a 5-yard pass to make it 14–3.
 This would be followed up by Randy Bullock kicking a 32-yard field goal to make it 17–3 in favor of the Bengals.
 The Ravens then closed out the half when Joe Flacco found Chris Moore on a 6-yard pass to make the halftime score 17–10.
 In the third quarter, the Bengals moved back ahead by double digits when Darqueze Dennard returned an interception 89 yards for a touchdown to make it 24–10.
 Though, the Ravens reduced that lead again when Alex Collins ran for a 17-yard touchdown to make it 24–17.
 In the fourth quarter, the Ravens managed to take the lead when Tucker kicked a 34-yard field goal to make it 24–20 followed up by Flacco connecting with Mike Wallace on a 6-yard pass to make it 27–24.
 Though, the Bengals were able to complete the comeback when Dalton found Tyler Boyd on a 49-yard pass to make the final score 31–27.

 The Bengals spoiled their division rival's playoff hopes thanks to a late Andy Dalton touchdown pass to Tyler Boyd.
 Due to the tiebreakers, and after a 4th down pass from Flacco to Wallace fell a few yards short of converting to a first down, the win also allowed the Buffalo Bills to end their 17-year postseason drought, as they would qualify for the playoffs for the first time since 1999.

+Thanks to the Bengals' victory, thousands of grateful Bills fans donated money to Dalton's personal charity.
+Most of the donations were in $17 increments in honor of the Bills breaking their 17-year playoff drought.
+Over 11,000 people donated a combined over $250,000 to the Andy & Jordan Dalton Foundation, while Tyler Boyd's charity of choice, the Western Pennsylvania Youth Athletic Association, received $50,000 in donations from Bills fans.
+Relatedly, the Bills organization announced that they were sending Buffalo wings from Duff's Famous Wings to the Bengals organization, where they were consumed by residents of The Children's Home of Cincinnati.